 All Board meetings are open to the public and news media representatives are notified of the meetings.

-All visitors are asked to register in the notebook upon arriving at the meeting.
 During public participation near the beginning of the board meeting, a visitor granted permission to speak will be recognized by the President and may then make a brief statement, ask a question or request to speak on a particular agenda item.
 All comments and questions must be directed to the President, who will respond immediately, if possible, or solicit an appropriate reply from those staff members present.
 Questions requiring investigation will be referred to the Superintendent for consideration and later response.

 SPECIAL BOARD MEETINGS

 Each month, prior to the Regular Board meeting and also as needed, Special Board of Education meetings are held.
-The Special Board of Education meeting prior the regular board meeting is referred to as a “work session” and is most frequently held at the Independence Middle School at 6111Archwood Road.
+The Special Board of Education meeting prior to the regular board meeting is referred to as a “work session” and is most frequently held at the Independence Middle School at 6111Archwood Road.
 This meeting is held to provide the Board of Education pertinent knowledge and background on agenda topics while also offering an opportunity for questions, clarification, and discussion by the Board.
 Other special meetings are held periodically for other timely needs of the work of the Board of Education.

 The Board receives a full agenda several days prior to the Board meeting.
 The agenda may deal with curriculum, budget, hiring of personnel, facilities, school transportation or long-range planning.
 The agenda usually includes written supporting material that helps with decision-making.
 If it appears that quick action has been taken on an item, it may be because the topic has been studied for several weeks or that questions have been answered in advance of the meeting.

 The Board values and encourages public comment on educational issues.
-Anyone having an interest in actions of the Board may participate during the open forum portion of the Regular meeting.
+Anyone having an interest in the actions of the Board may participate during the open forum portion of the Regular meeting.
 All those wishing to address the Board of Education are asked to complete a Public Participation form upon arriving.
 Prior to the meeting, please identify yourself to the Board President or Superintendent.